vaseabajora/optimal-solutions/README.md

 This server has a router for Close.com integration, available at /api/close-pipelines, with 2 endpoints:

-GET '/', for fetching all the pipelines of the user, identified by the API_KEY in the .env file
+GET '/', for fetching all the pipelines of the user, identified by the CLOSE_API_KEY in the .env file

 GET '/:pipelineId/opportunities', for fetching all opportunities for a single pipeline, :pipelineId param being the id of the necessary pipeline